 Pronunciation of 'Thunbergia'

-The word 'Thunbergia' originates from New Latin, named after Carl Peter Thunberg, a Swedish naturalist.
+The word 'Thunbergia' is derived from the name of Carl Peter Thunberg, a Swedish naturalist and botanist.

 Pronunciation Details